Today's Top Gainer

-The paid-up equity share capital of the Company as on March 31, 2018 was Rs.
-72.16 Crores.
-During the year under review, the Company has not issued new shares, shares with differential voting rights nor granted stock options nor sweat equity.
+The paid-up equity share capital of the Company as on March 31,2019 was 72.16 Crores.
+During the year under review, the Company has not issued new shares or shares with differential voting rights nor granted stock options nor sweat equity.

 TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND

-Pursuant to the provisions of Section 124(6) of the Companies Act, 2013 and the Rules made thereunder the shares pertaining to the unclaimed dividend for the FY 2008-09 and FY 2009-10 were transferred to the demat account of Investor Education and Protection Fund(IEPF).
+Pursuant to the provisions of Section 124(6) of the Companies Act, 2013 and the Rules made thereunder the shares pertaining to the unclaimed dividend for the FY 2010-11 were transferred to the demat account of Investor Education and Protection Fund(IEPF).

-An overview on the Companys human resources development and efforts to acquire and nurture talent is given in the Management Discussion & Analysis report (Annexure VII) forming part of this Directors report.
+An overview on the Companys human resources development and efforts to acquire and nurture talent is given in the Management Discussion & Analysis report (Annexure VIII) forming part of this Directors report.